 These are things that feel accessible, doable, and actionable…but far away.
 Usually, I think of these as ideas for the next 1-3 years.
 I know that they will take multiple 90-day goals and a lot of figuring out.
 They are usually tied to a piece of my long-term vision, and are exciting while still feeling doable.

 Pro tip!
-We work on excavating accessible aspirations in the “Good Life” section of the Aligned Time Journal.
+We work on excavating accessible aspirations in the “Good Life” section of the Great Work Journals.

 The accessible aspiration is moved forward in two ways:

-If you are fascinated by the idea of hiking the Appalachian trail someday, for example, you might come across packing lists, “10 Best Spots on the Appalachian Trail”, links, and book recommendations.
+If you are fascinated by the idea of hiking the Appalachian trail someday, you might come across packing lists, “10 Best Spots on the Appalachian Trail”, links, and book recommendations.

 Click here to learn more about the productivity tools I use.